limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 According to `sqlmap` usage [wiki](https://github.com/sqlmapproject/sqlmap/wiki/Usage),

->Note that also the HTTP `User-Agent` header is tested against SQL injection if the `--level` is set to 3 or above.
+>The HTTP `User-Agent` header is tested against SQL injection if the `--level` is set to 3 or above.

 Similarly, we need to set up proxy for `sqlmap` like we did for `dirbuster` in order to reach `pinkys-palace`.
 Armed with all the information that we've gathered so far, it's time to construct the `sqlmap` command.